 Risk reduction focuses on processes for mitigation or avoidance of quality risk when it exceeds a specified (acceptable) level.
 Risk reduction might include actions taken to mitigate the severity and probability of harm.
 Processes that improve the detectability of hazards and quality risks might also be used as part of a risk control strategy.
 The implementation of risk reduction measures can introduce new risks into the system or increase the significance of other existing risks.
 Hence, it might be appropriate to revisit the risk assessment to identify and evaluate any possible change in risk after implementing a risk reduction process.

 Risk acceptance is a decision to accept risk.
 Risk acceptance can be a formal decision to accept the residual risk or it can be a passive decision in which residual risks are not specified.
-For some types of harms, even the best quality risk management practices might not entirely eliminate risk.
+For some types of harm, even the best quality risk management practices might not entirely eliminate risk.
 In these circumstances, it might be agreed that an appropriate quality risk management strategy has been applied and that quality risk is reduced to a specified (acceptable) level.
 This (specified) acceptable level will depend on many parameters and should be decided on a case-by-case basis.

 Risk communication is the sharing of information about risk and risk management between the decision-makers and others.
 Parties can communicate at any stage of the risk management process.
 The output/result of the quality risk management process should be appropriately communicated and documented.
 Communications might include those among interested parties (e.g., regulators, industry, within a company, industry, or regulatory authority).
 The included information might relate to the existence, nature, form, probability, severity, acceptability, control, treatment, detectability, or other aspects of risks to quality.
 Communication need not be carried out for each and every risk acceptance.
-Between the industry and regulatory authorities, communication concerning quality risk management decisions might be effected through existing channels as specified in regulations and guidance.
+Between the industry and regulatory authorities, communication concerning quality risk management decisions might be affected through existing channels as specified in regulations and guidance.

 Risk management should be an ongoing part of the quality management process.
 A mechanism to review or monitor events should be implemented.
 The output/results of the risk management process should be reviewed to take into account new knowledge and experience.
 Once a quality risk management process has been initiated, that process should continue to be utilized for events that might impact the original quality risk management decision, whether these events are planned (e.g., results of the product review, inspections, audits, change control) or unplanned (e.g., root cause from failure investigations, recall).
 The frequency of any review should be based upon the level of risk.
 Risk review might include reconsideration of risk acceptance decisions.